bnb-chain/bnb-chain.github.io/docs/wallet/math.md

 ## Transfer BNB from BSC to BC in Testnet

-1. Create your Binance Chain Ganges Testnet address with tbnbcli
+1. Create your BNB Chain Ganges Testnet address with tbnbcli
 * Download the binary [here](https://github.com/bnb-chain/node/releases/tag/v0.8.1)
-> If you already have a backup of your recovery phrase from Binance Chain Ganges Testnet, it can be reused here.
+> If you already have a backup of your recovery phrase from BNB Chain Ganges Testnet, it can be reused here.
 ```
 tbnbcli keys add {wallet-alias}
 ```